apelloni/mpolynomial/README.md

  - `replace`: replace one variable with a linear polynomial (e.g. `x1-> c+2x1+3x2`)
  - `mult`: multiply the current polynomial by another and overwrite
  - `exact_division`: divide by one of the factors of the polynomial (otherwise fails)
+ - `euclidean_division`: returns both the quotient and remainder of the division
+ - `multivariate_gcd`: compute the gcd of two polynomial
+ - ...
  - ...